 The production values of Gods Crooked Lines are impeccable.
 The sombre cinematography successfully conveys a feel of claustrophobia, with repeated establishing shots creating a sense of isolation.
 Recurring torrential rain creates a sense of confusion, a pseudo-cathartic narrative device that serves many purposes within the narrative: it both liberates and imprisons the sad and lonely inmates.
 The costumes are tasteful and sophisticated.
 Fernando Velázquez’s suspenseful score has a touch of Bernard Herrmann.
 The music often evokes Alfred Hitchcock’s Vertigo (1958), as does the ambiguous blonde protagonist.

-God’s Crooked Lines premiered at the 70th edition of the San Sebastian International Film Festival/ Donostia Zinemaldia.
+God’s Crooked Lines premiered at the 70th edition of the San Sebastian International Film Festival/ Donostia Zinemaldia, when this piece was originally written.
 The director and the top cast attended the screening, with a heavily pregnant and very emotional Bárbara Lennie hardly able to voice her gratitude to the enthusiastic audiences.
 She won the Goya Award for Best Actress for her performance in the 2014 neo-noir drama Magical Girl (Carlos Vermut).
 I have little doubt that her new performance gather many prizes as well as widespread critical acclaim.